-The specialisation in Fundamental Neuroscience provides students with both the theoretical background and practical experience of researchers at the interface between neuroscience and psychology.
-The other specialisations within the research master's programme offer a formal education in brain imaging at a macro level (observing brain activity), as well as neuropsychology (brain-behaviour relationships) and psychopathology (mental health).
-Fundamental Neuroscience adds the cellular micro level (investigations into single brain cells) and offers interdisciplinary cross-integration in a neuroscience context.
+The specialisation in Fundamental Neuroscience provides students with both the theoretical background and practical experience of researchers at the interface between neuroscience and psychology, thus offering interdisciplinary cross-integration.
 The focus is on acquiring the molecular biological (e.g. proteomics, genomics), neuroanatomical (e.g. immunocytochemistry), electrophysiological (e.g. EEG, ERP) and behavioural techniques (e.g. rodent and human tests) necessary for preclinical basic research.
 In addition, the specialisation provides an in-depth study into state-of-the-art knowledge of physiological and pathophysiological mechanisms underlying psychological, psychiatric and neurological disorders (e.g. affective disorders, cognitive disorders, motor disorders).
 Within this context, the role of the emerging fields of neuroinflammation and pain is also studied.
 Main research topics include cell signalling, brain plasticity, neurodegeneration, regeneration, genetics and epigenetics in a translational setting (in both animal and human).
 Teaching is undertaken by a multidisciplinary team from the Faculty of Psychology and Neuroscience (FPN) and, in particular, the School for Mental Health and Neuroscience of the Faculty of Health, Medicine and Life Sciences (FHML).
 The staff consists of professionals from relevant disciplines and includes biological psychologists, molecular biologists, neuropsychologists, neurobiologists, neuroanatomists, psychopharmacologists, immunologists and psychiatrists.
 The specialisation in Fundamental Neuroscience trains researchers to be equipped for investigations into the underlying fundamental molecular mechanisms of psychological and psychiatric disorders in academic as well as industrial settings.

-Fundamental Neuroscience Coordinator:
+Coordinator Fundamental Neuroscience

-Jos Prickaerts, Psychiatry and Neuropsychology (FHML), Phone +31(0)43 38 81168, 50 Universiteitssingel North, Room 1.108, Email: jos.prickaerts@maastrichtuniversity.nl
+Jos Prickaerts, Psychiatry and Neuropsychology (FHML), Phone +31(0)43 38 81168, 50 Universiteitssingel North, Room 1.108, Email: j.prickaerts@maastrichtuniversity.nl